pyne/pyne/docs/source/devsguide/simplesim.rst

   parameter study simply with one method call (something like ``keff_vector = run.parameter_study(param_name, param_values``).
-- Universes, lattices, and fill are done either using IMisc cards or on the :py:class:`pyne.simplesim.cards.Cell` card.
+- Universes, lattices, and fill are done either using IMisc cards or on the :py:class:`cards.Cell` card.
 However, it is preferable that there are actual Universe and Lattice cards/objects (this is not the same thing as the current Universes and Lattice cards, that are just an implementation of MCNP's U and LAT cards) that can be used to fill cells